Novell: Corporate ethos and "coopetition"

 From the first years of the new Novell's success, Noorda was credited in the press with forging that path.
 The company reflected aspects of Noorda's personal background, such as his Mormon religion, which brought about what was termed "the Mormon work ethic" at Novell.
 As one account later put it, Novell was "reputedly staffed with lots of hard-selling but soft-drinking Mormons."
 Noorda himself was famous for his frugal ways and for working from a plain, small office.

-On the other hand, Novell was not without internal political strife and drama, perhaps best exemplified by the unexplained disappearance from the company during 1989 of Craig Burton and Judith Clarke, whom by this time were senior executives (and whom many credited for much of Novell's past success).
-Burton had been seen as Noorda's most likely successor until the two had a falling out with the chief executive.
+In 1989 senior executives Craig Burton and Judith Clarke, whom many credited for much of Novell's past success, left Novell.
+Burton had been seen as Noorda's most likely successor while Judith Clarke had been instrumental in marketing and positioning Novell.

 In April 1990, Novell and Lotus Development Corporation announced merger of equals based on a $1.5-billion stock swap that would have been the largest deal in the software industry to that time.
 But it collapsed the following month: when Lotus head Jim Manzi refused to give Novell an equal number of seats on the new board, Noorda pulled out shortly before the deal would have been completed.

 At its high point around 1993, NetWare had a roughly two-thirds share of the market for network operating systems; one analysis put the figure at 63 percent.
 There were over half a million NetWare-based networks installed worldwide and some 55 million NetWare users on those networks.
 And networking itself was the fastest-growing segment of the computer market, increasing by 30 percent a year and reaching a $10 billion figure by 1993.
 Novell was the second largest maker of software for personal computers, trailing only Microsoft.
 Novell's employee base, which had been around 15 when Noorda joined, had risen to 4,335 by the end of 1993.
 Besides Utah, Novell continued to grow in San Jose, where many of the sales, marketing, product management, and executive functions were located.